Your Guide to LIHEAP (Low Income Home Energy Assistance Program)

 Not everyone will be eligible to benefit from this program.
 Instead, only those that meet specific qualifications can get support.
 There are a variety of ways that a person may be able to consider themselves eligible.
 For example, a person may automatically qualify for LIHEAP if they are also a participant in other government programs like:

-However, even if you aren’t a participant in a qualifying program, you can still qualify.
-You just need to make sure your income isn’t too high.
-There are annual household income limits that you must stay within.
-It’s important to keep in mind that the following limits are for income before taxes:
+However, even if you are not enrolled in another qualifying program, you may still be eligible.
+You just need to make sure your household income is not too high.
+There are annual household income limits you must stay within.
+These limits are based on income before taxes.

 How to Apply for LIHEAP?